⎯⎯⎯ 2024

 Lei Ma,vice manger, Xeca Turbo Technologies

-Dr.Jian-jun Zhu, Dongguan University of Technology
+Dr.Jian-jun Zhu, Dongguan Qingrui Foil Bearing Technology Co.,Ltd.

 Dr.Qing-yi Kong, ZCJSD